 - Using the data pipelines component, automated extraction pipelines are implemented to ensure that up-to-date data is consolidated every week.
 Current use cases include data coming from DHIS2, Excel systems, EpiData collection systems, Access databases

-- Within the notebooks component, a data scientist develops an outbreak detection algorithm in collaboration with national experts and academic teams and colleagues within and outside the country
+- Within the notebook component, a data scientist develops an outbreak detection algorithm in collaboration with national experts and academic teams and colleagues within and outside the country

 - The data scientist can share the outbreak notebook with their colleagues and local experts

 - The outbreak algorithm is then deployed as a data transformation pipeline and scheduled to run every week using the latest data